Extremely bright pre-wired superflux 4-chip LED

 I have read that it is not possible to wire pre-wired superflux in series.
 But is it possible to splice all + wires together and all - together andhook up to the same power source.
 If so how what is an ideal number of superflux leds to have hooked up to one 12v power source? - by Fernando (O.C.)

-Yes, that style is called Parallel Wiring!
+Yes, that style is called Parallel Wiring.
+You can hook up as many as you'd like.

 I am planning on running 4-5 white superflux on a 50mA dc transformer.
 I was wondering how many I would be able to connect to this transformer before seeing a loss of light.
 Also, are these superflux leds dimmable, and if so what dimmer would you recomend? - by tim (East Bay)